yatinsharma7/Customer_Churn/README.md

-# Customer_Churn
+##Predicting Customer Churn Using Apache Spark Machine Learning

 ### Pre-requisites

-If you have a cluster already deployed you can skip this section.
-To deploy a 3 node chameleon cluster, use the following:
+In order to run the application on hadoop cluster, you need to have a cluster already deployed onto the cloud.
+To deploy a hadoop cluster on chameleon cloud, please follow this [tutorial](https://cloudmesh.github.io/classes/lesson/devops/hadoop.html)

  ```

  cm hadoop deploy
 ```